-First tower, that I would recommend to climb, is our version of the Eiffel tower – Petřínská rozhledna.
+The first tower that I would recommend to climb is our version of the Eiffel tower – Petřínská rozhledna.

 For the third time, recommending a tower – the Old Town Bridge Tower.

-Right now, after climbing the towers, we can visit some interesting rooftops, which are open for public and combine wonderful views with interesting culture experience.
+Right now, after climbing the towers, we can visit some interesting rooftops which are open for public and combine wonderful views with an interesting culture experience.

-First, you have to use still functioning “Paternoster” elevator, which is already a great adventure (a “paternoster” is an elevator that consists of a chain of open compartments that move slowly up and down in an infinite loop, which reminds you of a Rosary, hence the title “pater noster”, “Our Father”)… and then you will see the city around you with the beautiful view of the Prague Castle area.
-You can have a glass of wine, a mug of a good Czech beer or eat some local food prepared directly on the grill here.
-They also organize many culture events – life concerts, different interesting exhibitions, movie projections or sometimes you can come for a morning yoga session with life cello music.
+First, you have to use the still functioning “Paternoster” elevator, which is already a great adventure (a “paternoster” is an elevator that consists of a chain of open compartments that move slowly up and down in an infinite loop, which reminds you of a rosary, hence the title “pater noster”, “Our Father”)… and then you will see the city around you with the beautiful view of the Prague Castle area.
+You can have a glass of wine, a mug of a good Czech beer, or eat some local food prepared directly on the grill here.
+They also organize many culture events – live concerts, different interesting exhibitions, movie projections, or sometimes you can come for a morning yoga session with live cello music.
 Many unforgettable moments…

-For another interesting rooftop view, I have to send you a bit of the city center, to a district of Letná.
-If you had enough of history and architecture and if you want to experience a slightly different exhibits, here we have two interesting museums –Technical Museum (with many unique examples of old local cars, airplanes, trains) and Agricultural Museum.
+For another interesting rooftop view, I have to send you a bit of the city center, to the district of Letná.
+If you´ve had enough of history and architecture and you want to experience slightly different exhibits, here we have two interesting museums – the Technical Museum (with many unique examples of old local cars, airplanes, trains) and the Agricultural Museum.

 And the rooftop of this second museum is our goal in this area.
 You can find up here a herb garden, fruit trees, bushes and also beehives.
 New pleasant lawns give you a great opportunity to sit down, rent a picnic set and enjoy the view with a glass of wine in your hands…